MLortki/ADA2018-Project-Quality-of-Space-AMG/index.md

 ### Safety Score
 We estimated safety indicator/score using street light counts in combination with number and shortest average distance of police locations using PCA.
 The best result was obtained weighting street lights and number of police locations by 0.87 and 0.1 respectively (positive influence), whereas distance was weighted by -0.49 (negative influence).
-The further the shortest average location is, the less the score will be.
-Obtained results make perfect logical sense.
+The further the shortest average distance is, the smaller the score will be.

 <br>

 The visualization above displays score for each zip code.
 One can select any subset of postal areas for further exploration.
 We observe, that 8001 zip code has significantly better score (0.71)  than any other area.
-Since it is the old town part of Zurich, it seems logical that safety is emphasized.
+Since it is the old town part of Zurich, it seems logical that safety is emphasized and there are more historical police locations.
 However, this score can be seen as an outlier considering that the maximal score for other postal areas is 0.3.

 ### Hospitality Score

 In order to computer hospitality indicator, we used number and shortest average distance to hospitality facilities of our data.
 As expected, the final score is negatively influenced by distance (-0.29) and positively (0.96) by number of facilities.
-Again, 8001 postal area represents an outlier, that can be explained by its touristic value or biased sampling, since hospitality facilities in that area might be better known.
+Again, 8001 postal area is an outlier, that can be explained by its touristic value or biased sampling, since hospitality facilities in that area might be better known.

 ### Accessibility score